siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 J_{\mathrm{in}} = 2u\,c.
 $$

-The tested hypothesis is not that brightness alone slows propagation.
-It is that coherent overlap can compress the same incoming transport budget into fewer effective longitudinal channels.
+The tested hypothesis is that coherent overlap can compress the same incoming transport budget into fewer effective longitudinal channels.
 If the bright surviving channel recovers local loading $4u$, then the same incoming budget gives

 $$
 c_{\mathrm{eff}}